Workshops for Master's students

-How to Transform Your Master’s Thesis into a Publishable Article
+How to Transform your Master's Thesis into a Publishable Article (not offered autumn 2020)

 Once you have completed your Master’s thesis, you may want to turn it into a research article and submit it to a scientific journal.
 What do you need to think about as you do so?
 In what ways does a Master’s thesis differ from a publishable article?
 During this workshop, you will receive hands-on tips for effectively transforming your thesis into a publishable research article.
 You will also receive advice from a KI librarian on how to select the most appropriate journal for your research.

-Using Sources Effectively and Avoiding Plagiarism (not offered spring 2020)
+Using Sources Effectively and Avoiding Plagiarism (not offered autumn 2020)

 As a Master's student, you are expected to find, integrate and correctly cite scientific sources in your writing.
 How well you use the sources you have found will determine, at least in part, how both your writing and your research are received.
 Yet proper source use is not transparent; it differs between cultures as well as disciplines.
 During this workshop, you will learn strategies for using sources effectively and avoiding plagiarism, as the latter is defined at KI.